 Yet the performance gains made by our $3,000 Core i9 iMac are hard to ignore.
 You should plan on spending at least $2,000 for a solid iMac, but that’s not bad considering the power on tap here.
 The 5K screen remains a class-leading display, too, and will remains excellent for years to come.

 Are there any alternatives?

-The iMac Pro is the obvious choice, but only if you’re considering the Core i9 iMac.
+The iMac or iMac Pro is the obvious choice, but only if you’re considering the Core i9 iMac.
 The workstation-class components of the iMac Pro have their place, but if you’re a video editor, photographer, designer, or music producer, the Core i9 iMac is a more reasonable option with plenty of power.

 The Surface Studio 2 is the other serious competitor, though it doesn’t have the processing power to compete with the Core i9 iMac.
 What it loses in speed it gains in versatility thanks to its touchscreen and focus on stylus use in applications like Illustrator or Photoshop.
 Despite the similarities to the iMac, Microsoft is targeting a different type of creative professional with the Studio.